Why carbon-offset schemes make sense for accommodation providers

 Carbon emissions are big news these days, and for very good reasons.
 Climate change holds potential repercussions for every industry on the planet, with hotels and other accommodation providers emphatically no exception.
 The concept of carbon-offsetting—that is, compensating for your carbon emissions by putting money towards positive environmental causes—is no cure, but it holds substantial benefits, and not just for the environment itself.

 Tristan A Foerster is the Managing Director of ClimatePartner, an international provider of carbon-offset solutions for enterprises looking to reduce and compensate their carbon emissions.
 The Germany-based organization also develops and promotes carbon-offset projects.
 Since its founding in 2006, ClimatePartner has worked with more than 2,000 companies, including numerous accommodation providers.

 Click.: For hotels and other accommodation providers, what are the main benefits of using a carbon-offset scheme?

 Foerster: There are multiple benefits.
 Firstly, by making a full calculation of a property’s carbon footprint, it makes clear what the main emission-drivers are, and where the most potential lies for reducing and avoiding these emissions.
 And aside from the climate aspect, it can also lead to meaningful cost reduction.

-For us, if a property decides to compensate its emissions by supporting one of our recognised and validated carbon-offset projects, it will then be labelled as ‘climate-neutral’, which is a valuable marketing asset in itself.
+For us, if a property decides to compensate its emissions by supporting one of our recognized and validated carbon-offset projects, it will then be labeled as “climate-neutral,” which is a valuable marketing asset in itself.
 It shows that the property isn’t just taking responsibility, but taking action.
-This, of course, can ultimately lead to a more positive public perception, higher numbers of bookings and greater value for guests.
+This, of course, can ultimately lead to a more positive public perception, higher numbers of bookings, and greater value for guests.